-The accompanying financial statements are specific to the financial position and results of operations of the Occupational Health and Safety Centre Fund, an element of the financial statements of the BCFED.
+The accompanying financial statements are specific to the financial position and results of operations of the Centre, an element of the financial statements of the BCFED.
 The financial statements have been prepared to provide information to the Directors and to the Workers' Compensation Board, and as a result, may not be suitable for another purpose.

-Responsibilities of Administration and Those Charged with Governance for the Financial Statements
+Responsibilities of Management and Those Charged with Governance for the Financial Statements

-Administration is responsible for the preparation and fair presentation of the financial statements in accordance with Canadian accounting standards for not-for-profit organizations, and for such internal control as administration determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the financial statements in accordance with Canadian accounting standards for not-for-profit organizations, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, administration is responsible for assessing the Centre's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless administration either intends to liquidate the Centre or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, management is responsible for assessing the Centre's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Centre or to cease operations, or has no realistic alternative but to do so.